SioKCronin/website/content/about.md

 scaleable infrastructure, machine learning, and emergent collective intelligence.

-She began her career researching how humans learn at Harvard's Lab for Developmental Studies and dancing at the Merce Cunningham Studio, and now helps computers and humans collaborate together to solve problems that matter.
+She began her career researching how humans learn at Harvard's Lab for Developmental Studies, and now stewards human-computer ecosystems solving problems that matter.
 She is currently the Engineering Manager at Landed, where she helps support the financial well-being of essential professionals.

 Siobhán has published research in Brain & Cognition, Neuroreport, and Model View Culture, and presented at the Conference on Complex Systems,